China-based campaign breached satellite, defense companies: Symantec

 Symantec provides the most widely used paid security software for consumers and an array of higher-end software and services for companies and public agencies.

-Reporting by Joseph Menn; Editing by Leslie Adler
+Reporting by Joseph Menn; Editing by Leslie Adler and Cynthia Osterman